revien23/revien23/README.md

 Thanks for visiting my GitHub profile! 👋

-Feel free to explore my repositories and follow my journey as I continue learning, building, and improving.
+Feel free to explore my repositories and follow my journey as I continue learning, building, and improving as a developer.

 <p align="center">
   <strong>⭐ Learn.
 Build.
 Improve.
 Repeat. ⭐</strong>